-ASC’s cofounder and Chief Product Officer, Dr. Nathan Thompson, was invited to serve as an instructor for several years in the Masters in Medical Education program offered by the University of Cincinnati and the Cincinnati Children’s Hospital Medical Center.
+ASC’s cofounder and CEO, Dr. Nathan Thompson, was invited to serve as an instructor for several years in the Masters in Medical Education program offered by the University of Cincinnati and the Cincinnati Children’s Hospital Medical Center.
 The program has a very specific and admirable goal: training the next generation of medical educators.
 Most of the students were professors or deans at prestigious medical schools, extremely accomplished in their field, but wanted to learn more about Education.
 This particular course was dedicated to the role of assessment and psychometrics in medical education, since the topic is not only vital to student learning, but also to accreditation of the medical school.

-The content of the course was tailored to this specific focus.
+The content of the online psychometrics course was tailored to this specific focus.
 Rather than generally surveying issues in psychometrics, the course focused on what was most relevant in graduate medical education.
-Entire weeks were devoted to performance testing and simulations, while topics such as linking and equating were downplayed; these are hugely important in K12 and Certification assessment, but not medical education.
+Entire weeks were devoted to performance testing and simulations, while psychometric topics such as linking and equating were downplayed; these are hugely important in K12 and Certification assessment, but not medical education.

 Nevertheless, there is a huge amount of content in this course and the textbook that is relevant to general practice of psychometrics.
 For this reason, we’ve made the lecture notes available for free.
 This closely aligns with ASC’s mission: Improving Assessment via Technology and Psychometrics.
-Our fundamental goal is to improve the quality of assessment around the world, and a core part of that goal is educating more practitioners in the psychometrics that goes into developing a high quality assessment.
+Our fundamental goal is to improve the quality of assessment around the world, and a core part of that goal is educating more practitioners in the psychometrics that goes into developing a high quality educational assessment.

 The Lecture Notes